gordon-cs/gordon-360-ui/README.md

 ### Contributing
 1. Clone the repository to the local machine
 2. Create a new branch with a meaningful name (pertaining to the specific change being implemented).
-Add a description to further explain the change request.
 3. Commit to this branch, with changes focused solely on the branch's nominal purpose
 4. Follow steps under "Deploying to Production" to create a pull request to merge this branch into production.